TPG Inc.: 2000–2010

 In November 2003, TPG provided a proposal to buy Portland General Electric from Enron.
-However, concerns about debt and local politics led to Oregon's Public Utilities Commission regulators to deny permission for the purchase on March 10, 2005.
+However, concerns about debt led to Oregon Public Utility Commission regulators to deny permission for the purchase on March 10, 2005.

 TPG entered the film production business in late 2004, in the major leveraged buyout of Metro-Goldwyn-Mayer.
 A consortium led by TPG and Sony completed the $4.81 billion buyout of the film studio.
 The consortium also included media-focused firms Providence Equity Partners and Quadrangle Group, as well as DLJ Merchant Banking Partners.
 The transaction was announced in September 2004, and completed in early 2005.

 Also in 2005, TPG was involved in the buyout of SunGard in a transaction valued at $11.3 billion.
 TPG's partners in the acquisition were Silver Lake Partners, Bain Capital, Goldman Sachs Capital Partners, Kohlberg Kravis Roberts, Providence Equity Partners, and Blackstone Group.
 This represented the largest leveraged buyout completed since the takeover of RJR Nabisco at the end of the 1980s leveraged buyout boom.
 At the time of its announcement, SunGard would be the largest buyout of a technology company in history, a distinction later ceded to the buyout of Freescale Semiconductor.
 The involvement of seven firms in the consortium was criticized by investors in private equity who considered cross-holdings among firms to be generally unattractive.

 On May 15, 2006, Smurfit-Stone reported the definitive sale for $1.04 billion in cash of its consumer packaging division to the Texas Pacific Group.

-TPG and 2006–2007 buyout boom

 In early 2006, as TPG was completing fundraising for its fifth private equity fund, co-founder Bill Price announced that he would reduce his work at the firm.

-On December 1, 2006, it was announced TPG and Kohlberg Kravis Roberts had been exploring the possibility of a $100 billion leveraged buyout of Home Depot.
+On December 1, it was announced TPG and Kohlberg Kravis Roberts had been exploring the possibility of a $100 billion leveraged buyout of Home Depot.

-In early 2007, the firm, officially changed its name to TPG, rebranding all of its funds across different geographies.
-The firm's Asian funds, which had historically been managed by TPG Newbridge, a joint venture with Blum Capital.

-In August 2007, Midwest Air Group, parent company of Midwest Airlines, signed a definitive merger agreement to be acquired by an affiliate of TPG Capital in a transaction valued at approximately $450 million.
+In early 2007, the firm changed its name to TPG, rebranding all of its funds across different geographies.
+In August, Midwest Air Group, parent company of Midwest Airlines, signed a definitive merger agreement to be acquired by an affiliate of TPG Capital in a transaction valued at approximately $450 million.